shelleyolivia/learn-tutorials/avalanche/how-to-create-on-chain-nft-game.md

 - Users can claim more health over time using EPIC tokens.
 - If a character's health reaches 0, they cannot play the game until they claim new health.
 - Boss will have very high HP, but boss's HP does not increase over time.
-- The boss character will be the same for all the players with the same HP and everyone have to collectively try to defeat the boss.
+- The boss character will be the same for all the players with the same HP and everyone has to collectively try to defeat the boss.

 Sounds interesting?
 This is what the game we will be creating looks like: